 II.
-NAVIGABLE WATERS Navigable Waters of the U.S.: Waters that are subject to the ebb and flow of the tide and federally designated navigable rivers (the Merrimack River, Connecticut River, and Charles River to the Watertown Dam in Massachusetts) (Section 10 Rivers and Harbors Act of 1899).
+NAVIGABLE WATERS Navigable Waters: Waters that are subject to the ebb and flow of the tide and federally designated navigable rivers (the Merrimack River, Connecticut River, and Charles River to the Watertown Dam in Massachusetts) (Section 10 Rivers and Harbors Act of 1899).
 The jurisdictional limits are the mean high water (MHW) line in tidal waters and the ordinary high water (OHW) mark in non-tidal portions of the federally designated navigable rivers.
-For the purposes of this GP, fill placed in the area between MHW and the high tide line (HTL), and in the bordering and contiguous wetlands 1 to tidal waters are also reviewed in this Navigable Waters section.
+For the purposes of this GP, fill placed in the area between MHW and the high tide line (HTL), and in the bordering and contiguous wetlands to tidal waters are also reviewed in this Navigable Waters section.
 Projects not meeting Category 1 require an application for review as a Category 2 or Individual Permit project.
-All Category 1 and 2 projects must comply with all of this GP's applicable terms (Pages 1 - 4) and general conditions (Pages 5 - 14).
+All Category 1 and 2 projects must comply with all of this GP's applicable terms (Pages 1 - 5) and general conditions (Pages 6 - 17).
 CATEGORY 1 CATEGORY 2 (a) FILL No provisions for new or previously unauthorized fills in Category 1, other than: Fills authorized under the MA Chapter 91 Amnesty program. (e.g., seawalls or bulkheads).
-Discharges of dredged or fill material incidental to the construction of bridges across navigable waters of the U.S., including cofferdams, abutments, foundation seals, piers, and temporary construction and access fills provided the U.S. Coast Guard authorizes such discharges as part of the bridge permit or appropriate approval.
-Causeways and approach fills are not included in this category and require Category 2 or Individual Permit authorization. <1 acre waterway fill and secondary waterway impacts (e.g., areas drained, flooded, fragmented or mechanically cleared).
+Discharges of dredged or fill material incidental to the construction of bridges across navigable waters of the U.S., including cofferdams, abutments, foundation seals, piers, and temporary construction and access fills provided the U.S. Coast Guard issues a bridge permit or appropriate approval.
+Causeways and approach fills are not included in this category and require Category 2 or Individual Permit authorization.
+See Appendix J, (8) for information clarifying areas of jurisdiction and responsibilities of the Corps and Coast Guard.
+1. &lt;1 acre waterway fill and secondary waterway impacts (e.g., areas drained, flooded, fragmented or mechanically cleared).
 Fill area includes all temporary and permanent waterway fills.
-Temporary fill and/or excavation <1 acre in SAS 6 .
-No permanent fill or excavation in SAS 6 . (b) REPAIR AND MAINTENANCE WORK Repair, replacement in kind or maintenance of: Existing, currently serviceable, authorized fills and structures.
-Amnesty-approved fills and structures: Provided: No expansion or change in use.
-Must be rebuilt in same footprint, however minor deviations in structure design allowed allowed.
+Temporary fill and/or excavation &lt;1 acre in SAS.
+No permanent fill or excavation in SAS. (b) REPAIR, REPLACEMENT, & MAINTENANCE WORK Repair, replacement in kind or maintenance of: • Existing, currently serviceable, authorized fills and structures • Amnesty-approved fills and structures Provided: • No expansion or change in use. • Must be rebuilt in same footprint, however minor deviations in structure design allowed .
 Repair/maintenance of currently serviceable authorized fills, or replacement of non-serviceable authorized fills, <1 acre, including expansion or a change in use.
-13 Repair/maintenance 13 of currently serviceable authorized structures w/expansion where the structure (existing + expansion) qualifies for Cat 2 [see (e) below].
-Replacement of non-serviceable, authorized structures where the structure (existing + expansion, if any) qualifies for Cat 2 [see (e) below].
+Repair/maintenance of currently serviceable authorized structures with expansion where the structure (existing + expansion) qualifies for Cat 2 [see (e) below].
+Replacement of non-serviceable authorized structures where the structure (existing + expansion, if any) qualifies for Cat 2 [see (e) below].